Henry H. Minskoff: Philanthropy and boardships

 Minskoff served as president and chairman of the United Home for Aged Hebrews in New Rochelle, New York; and as the director of the Lexington School for the Deaf.
 He and his wife were founders of the Albert Einstein College of Medicine and benefactors of St. Mary's Hospital in Palm Beach, Florida.
 Minskoff also built the Sam and Esther Minskoff Cultural Center and the Park East Day School in Manhattan.
 The Minskoff Theatre is named after his father.

 Personal life

 On November 17, 1935, Minskoff was married to Marjorie Folgeman; they had three children: James Minskoff Sterling; Alan Minskoff; and Jean Minskoff Grant.
 Services were held at Park East Synagogue in Manhattan.
 Minskoff Brothers was dissolved and in 2008, descendants of Henry, Jerome and Myron Minskoff filed suits against each other in Manhattan federal court over the company's assets.
-His son, James, (who changed his last name to Sterling) is married to Carolina Somoza, daughter of former Nicaraguan president Anastasio Somoza Debayle and Hope Portocarrero; and granddaughter of Anastasio Somoza Garcia.
+His son, Dr. James, (who changed his last name to Sterling), a psychologist, is married to Carolina Somoza, daughter of former Nicaraguan president Anastasio Somoza Debayle and Hope Portocarrero; and granddaughter of Anastasio Somoza Garcia.